Cold Calling Scripts for Today’s Modern Seller, with Joe Pici, Episode #149

 Joe, however, says he favors the phone to make the first approach.
 In fact, he says there is no such thing as a cold, warm or hot call; the success of the call depends on the sales script and the bridge statement you use (for example, “Mario recommended I called you”).

 By the end of the day, succeeding with a sales call is not about being charismatic or having a charming personality but about having a system.
 Joe acknowledges that he wasn’t charismatic at all when he started in sales, but he discovered a system that worked and now he teaches other sellers to implement it in their lead generation process.

-Cold Calling Scripts that Your Sales Team can Use to Book More Appointments
+Best B2B Cold Calling Scripts to Book More Appointments

 I found it surprising when Joe shared one of his sales scripts to hear that he asks a question many sales experts say you should never ask: “Is this a good time?”
 But he says it actually works!

 Let me explain.
 The first script he gave me is this: “Hello, John.
 This is Joe Pici from Pici & Pici.
 Is this a good time?”
 If the answer is no, then Joe asks, “What would be a better time?”

 At that point, most people will reply, “Well, what is this all about?”

 That’s the question you want as a seller, because the prospect has given you permission to tell him or her your value proposition (the secret is to do it in one powerful sentence).